-If you would like more information, please contact the Washington, D.C. personal injury attorneys of Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
+If you would like more information, please contact the Washington, D.C. personal injury attorneys of Koonz, McKenney, Johnson & DePaolis L.L.P.

-The Goodwill of Greater Washington is designed to offer job placement and training for those who are in need of jobs.
-Many people donate their clothes, electronics and furniture at The Goodwill of Greater Washington.
+The Goodwill of Greater Washington in DC is designed to offer job placement and training for those who are in need of jobs.
+Many people donate their clothes, electronics and furniture at The Goodwill of Greater Washington in DC.
 However, one man decided to take instead of give back.

 Authorities may have prevented these events if the man with such a serious history had been watched more closely.
 The offender had a serious history of crime, and requiring him to be watched more closely by probation officers via new technology may have found the man after the first robbery or before the first robbery even occurred.

-If you or a loved one suffers injuries or death due to assault or premise liability, contact a qualified Virginia, Maryland and Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
+If you or a loved one suffers injuries or death due to assault or premise liability, contact a qualified Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P.